 ⇒ For more ideas check out my post on 9 Brilliant New Brunswick Tours Not to Miss!

 A few words on Photographing Whales

 This is not a time for phone photography unless you have one of those zooms on your phone.
-To get a good, in-focus shot you will need a serious camera.
-I took my Nikon Digital SLR and managed to get some good shots.
+To get a good, in-focus shot of whales you will need a serious camera.
+I took my Nikon Digital SLR and managed to get some good shots of the whales.
 The same applies when it comes to video.